 Photometry relates to visible radiation alone, just as the response of the human eye.
 Radiometry goes beyond these limitations.
 In both photometry and radiometry, the LED can be characterized in emitted power or in intensity.
-Emitted power is all the power (flux) emitted from the LED in lumens or Watts, collected and measured without regards to the direction of the flux.
+Emitted power is all the power (flux) emitted from the LED in lumens or Watts, collected and measured without regard to the direction of the flux.
 The intensity is the ratio of the flux, leaving the source and propagating in the element of solid angle containing the given direction, and is expressed in candelas.

 LED Measurement Setup

 For basic measurements of photopic parameters and irradiance (excluding flux), a system is typically configured with the AvaSpec-ULS2048CL-EVO spectrometers, a 25 µm FC/PC slit and 300 line/mm grating covering the range from 350-1000 nm and provides 1.4 -2.4 nm full width half maximum (FWHM) resolution.
-A 2 meter fiber-optic cable (FC-UV200-2-FC-SMA) is mated to the instrument and terminated in a cosine function diffuser (CC-UV/VIS/NIR) which has 3.9 mm diameter surface area.
+A 2-metre fibre-optic cable (FC-UV200-2-FC-SMA) is mated to the instrument and terminated in a cosine function diffuser (CC-UV/VIS/NIR) which has 3.9 mm diameter surface area.
 The entire system is irradiance calibrated with an NIST source over the specified wavelength range for spectral irradiance (µW/cm2/nm).

-This calibrated system can be operated using Avantes proprietary AvaSoft-IRRAD software which provides the following parameters: X, Y, Z, x, y, z, u, v, CRI, Color Temperature, Dominant Wavelength, Complementary Dominant Wavelength, FWHM, Centroid, Peak Wavelength & Purity.
+This calibrated system can be operated using Avantes proprietary AvaSoft-IRRAD software which provides the following parameters: X, Y, Z, x, y, z, u, v, CRI, Colour Temperature, Dominant Wavelength, Complementary Dominant Wavelength, FWHM, Centroid, Peak Wavelength & Purity.

 For flux measurements the entire LED must be inserted into the port of an integrating sphere.
 Avantes offers a complete line of integrating spheres ranging from 30-200 mm (internal diameter).